Dealing With An Angry Manager – Maybe someone with a ‘short fuse’.

 Your boss will learn about the problem at one point or another.
 Your insincerity and unreliability will only get them ticked off.

 Therefore, even when you are worried about what your angry manager will say or do, be honest.
-Good communication skills are critical in the conflict resolution process.
+Good communication skills are critical in the conflict resolution process, see the benefits of such here.

 Address the problem at the forefront.
 Explain why you made a mistake.
 Directly collaborate with your manager and be proactive.